Oakmoss: Health and safety information

 Oakmoss should be avoided by people with known skin sensitization issues.
 Its use in perfumes is now highly restricted by International Fragrance Association regulations, and many scents have been reformulated in recent years with other chemicals substituted for oakmoss.

+Ecology and Habitat

+Oakmoss grows on wood or bark, especially on hardwood trees and shrubs, occasionally on conifers.
+It is ubiquitous in most low-elevation habitats in the Pacific Northwest west of the Cascades, especially in hardwood forests, savannas, and urban and agricultural areas; less abundant in lower montane forests.

 Conservation status

 Evernia prunastri is listed as critically endangered (CR) in Iceland, where it is found in only one location.
-As of April 2021, it has not been evaluated by the IUCN.
+As of February 2026, it has not been evaluated by the IUCN.